¿Cuáles son las mejores alternativas de paja ecológicas?

 • Ventajas: Zero waste, fun novelty factor.

-• Cons: Can affect drink flavor, limited durability.
+• Contras: Can affect drink flavor, limited durability.

 • Ventajas: All-natural, biodegradable, sturdy.